miracleezekiel/Ecommerce-Sales-Intelligence/06_case_study/case_study_report.md

 **Recommended action:** Implement category-specific discount caps.
-Reserve discounts exclusively for win-back campaigns targeting At Risk and Lost segments — not as a general revenue driver.
+Reserve discounts exclusively for win-back campaigns targeting At Risk and Lost segments, not as a general revenue driver.
 Test a zero-discount period for Electronics and Clothing — the two highest-margin categories — and measure impact on volume and profit simultaneously.